 Marriage generally presumes joint ownership of property accrued during the marriage.
 The premise is different for unmarried couples.
 For unmarried couples, the person who acquires property owns it.
 With the legalization of marriage opening up choices for gay men and women, the issue of property rights can help determine if marriage is their best option.

 Death and Taxes

-This is one of the largest reasons to get married, because the government provides a lot of benefits exclusively to married couples.
-A small sample of these benefits include Social Security benefits, health care benefits, nursing home care, and unpaid leave from your job to care for family members.
-In light of the 2015 Obergefell decision, federal and state benefits are available to all legally married couples in the United States, gay or straight.
+Some government benefits are exclusive to married couples.
+These benefits include Social Security, health care, and unpaid leave to care for family members.
+Federal and state benefits are available to all legally married couples regardless of their gender identity or sexual orientation.

-Typically, legal marriage is the most reliable way to become a citizen in the U.S. While even legally married same-sex couples did not have this access to citizenship under the Defense of Marriage Act (DOMA), same-sex and opposite-sex unions are now equally protected under federal law.
+Legal marriage is one path to U.S. citizenship.
+Even legally married same-sex couples did not have this access to citizenship under the Defense of Marriage Act (DOMA).
+Same-sex and opposite-sex unions are now equally protected under federal law.

 Although many marriages start with beautiful ceremonies and parties, marriage is a formal, legal process.
 Unmarried couples can get together and break up without lawyers and court hearings.

 State property laws dictate the division of marital property.
 In community property states, you and your former spouse divide the marital property evenly.
 In other states, property division is on "equitable" grounds, which could involve a 50/50 split.